TodePond/nDreamBerd/README.md

 f inverse(a) => 1/a!
 ```
 **New for 2025!**
-Running a function now costs 1 cent per line of code!
+Due to several reasons, running a function now costs 1 cent per line of code!

 ## Dividing by Zero